loadkeys

 Parse keymap without loading-q, --quiet

-Force Unicode mode
+Force Unicode mode-a, --ascii

 CAVEATS